FabioGreenwood/FabioGreenwood/README.md

-- 👋 Hi, I’m @FabioGreenwood
+- 👋 Hi, I’m @FabioGreenwood, I have 7+ years experience in simulation and mathematical modelling
+- 🌱 I’m currently finishing off a 2 years masters at Verona Uni in data science, which I have taken to augment my
 - 👀 I’m looking to be employed within data science or mathamatical modelling
-- 🌱 I’m currently finishing off my masters at the University of Verona
 - 📫 My personal email: fabio.greenwood@gmail.com

 <!---